-Everything is the universe is made of energy; from the planets, to rocks, to human beings.
+Everything is the universe is made of energy; from the planets to rocks, to human beings.
 Energy affects all of us, which is why it is a good idea to keep your personal energy field clean and free of negative influences and vibrations.
-For a healer this is extremely important, so many healers have rituals they they perform to ready their energy for the healing session as well as cleansing their energy afterwards.
-I know that before I see a patient, before I even enter the room with them I make sure that I take a moment to clear my head, ground myself and set an intention for the session.
-After the session, I make sure to cleanse my energy so that I am not carrying any remnants of the previous persons energy to the next patient, as well it is a sort of recalibration, or reboot of your energy field so that you are starting fresh with each patient.
+For a healer, this is extremely important, so many healers have rituals that they perform to ready their energy for the healing session as well as cleansing their energy afterward.
+I know that before I see a patient before I even enter the room with them I make sure that I take a moment to clear my head, ground myself and set an intention for the session.
+After the session, I make sure to cleanse my energy so that I am not carrying any remnants of the previous person’s energy to the next patient, as well it is a sort of recalibration, or reboot of your energy field so that you are starting fresh with each patient.
 For me, what ritual, meditation, intention or objects you may use are not as important as doing it in the first place.
 There are many, many ways that you can cleanse and restore balance to your energy field, you just need to find the one that is right for you.

 I like using crystals and stones in my treatment room and sometimes with patients for healing specific issues and attracting certain energies to the space.
 I burn a lot of incense and sage, especially after a particularly intense or emotional session.
 I always make sure to wash my hands constantly throughout the treatment and certainly after each patient.
 I use Qi Gong regularly with patients (with their permission).
 I have salt lamps in my treatment room for cleansing and purification of energies and I like to use colours for activating certain chakras and building certain energies that will help in my treatments.
 Below are just a few things you can use to cleanse your energy field.
 Try them out and see which ones resonate with you.